 - Buried: 22 December 1837 at St. John’s Cemetery, Parramatta

-- Unmarked grave, location in St. John’s Cemetery, Parramatta unknown.
-His First Fleeter memorial plaque is attached to the grave of his wife, Mary Martin.
+- Unmarked grave, location unknown, parish of St. John’s, Parramatta.
+His First Fleeter memorial plaque is attached to the grave of his wife, Mary Martin, Section 2, Row P, No. 11, St. John’s Cemetery, Parramatta.

 - Fellow Prisoner of DAVID KILLPACK at Newgate Prison, London